Mayank-Kushwaha/Bookstore-Next/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ### Contributing
 Feel free to contribute to the project by opening issues or submitting pull requests.
-Follow the guidelines in the CONTRIBUTING.md file.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.